 DFM takes into account all of the factors that can affect the manufacturing process, including the materials, the equipment, and the human operators.
 This method focuses on optimizing wall thickness, draft angles, and gate location.

 The wall thickness is important in optimizing injection mold tolerances because it affects the flow of the molten plastic.
-The draft angles help the part release from the mold.
+The draft angles help the part be released from the mold.
 At the same time, the gate location affects where the molten plastic enters the mold.

-DFM principles help you avoid these potential problems so that your part comes out just the way you want it.
-By designing your part with these considerations in mind, you can minimize the amount of post-molding finishing work required and ultimately reduce tolerance issues.
+DFM principles help you avoid these potential problems so that your part comes out just how you want it.
+By designing your part with these considerations, you can minimize the amount of post-molding finishing work required and ultimately reduce tolerance issues.

 Select the right material

 The selection of the right material is also important because different resins affect the shrinking rate of the plastic during cooling.
-This is why it’s important to know the material you are using and how it will perform in your application.
+Knowing the material you are using and how it will perform in your application is important.

 Repeatable process control

 Repeatable process control is essential for ensuring consistent results in injection molding.
-By establishing and following strict operating procedures, manufacturers can minimize the variability of the process and produce parts with tighter tolerances.
+By establishing and following strict operating procedures, manufacturers can minimize the process’s variability and produce parts with tighter tolerances.

 Process control also includes regular maintenance and calibration of the equipment to ensure that it is operating at peak performance.
-Temperature and pressure sensors play an important role in maintaining repeatable process control as they provide rapid adjustments and easy operating opportunities for manufacturers.
+Temperature and pressure sensors play an important role in maintaining repeatable process control as they provide manufacturers with rapid adjustments and easy operating opportunities.

 In short, the three best methods for optimizing injection molding tolerances in injection molding are design for manufacturability, selection of the right material, and repeatable process control.
 By following these guidelines, manufacturers can produce parts with tighter tolerances and fewer defects.